Jewelry Blog

 • Appraisal or certification that indicates the age of the jewelry

 Unfortunately, this method is not foolproof.
-Placing a modern diamond inside of an antique jewelry piece is a very easy job.
+Placing a modern diamond inside an antique piece of jewelry is very easy.
 The vintage market has many examples of antique jewelry with modern stones.

 Frosted Girdle Diagram of sketch of diamond

 The girdle is the thin section that winds around the side of a diamond and separates the crown from the pavilion.
 Most diamonds that date after the 1940s will have a polished girdle.
-If the girdle is not transparent but rather appears to have a sheen of frost over it, it will almost certainly be an authentic antique diamond.
+If the girdle is not transparent but appears to have a sheen of frost, it will almost certainly be an authentic antique diamond.

 This authentication method, however, will only prove if a diamond is antique but won’t prove that a diamond is modern.
-There are many genuine antique diamonds in the market that do have a polished girdle.
+There are many genuine antique diamonds on the market that have polished girdles.
 It has become a disturbing trend among jewelers to polish their antique diamonds.

 If you want to read our complete guide on understanding the diamond girdle, click here.